seecloud/install-image-builder/README.md

  * `py_packages`: a list of Python packages to be included into the PyPI repository on the target image  (note that these packages won't be installed unless you specify them in `d-i preseed/late_command` of your custom preseed file)
  * `dst_iso`: specifies a file system path to the target ISO image

+## CentOS7 based image
+Open `centos7_gluster.json` in your favorite text editor and find `variables` section at the top of the file, you may need to modify some parameters there.
+The following parameters are available:
+ * `iso`: specifies a file system path to the official CentOS  installation CD image
+ * `iso_md5`: MD5 hash of the installation CD image
+ * `rpm_packages`: a list of extra rpm  packages to be included into the repo  on  your target image and will be installed
+ * `py_packages`: a list of Python packages to be included into the PyPI repository on the target image  (note that these packages won't be installed unless you specify them in `d-i preseed/late_command` of your custom preseed file)
+ * `dst_iso`: specifies a file system path to the target ISO image

 ##Usage

 Simply run `packer build base.json` command from the project directory and wait until it's done.